Normal Crying Vs. Excessive Crying: How To Tell The Difference

 Yep, babies cry.
 But sometimes it goes beyond the normal amount.
 Wondering if it could be colic or some other condition?
 Read on to find out.

 What is considered excessive crying for a baby?

 Obviously, all babies cry.
 Infants typically cry a total of one to three hours a day.
 But sometimes babies cry far more than that, enough to make a parent or caregiver wonder if something more serious is going on.
-While toddlers don’t usually cry as much as babies (they’ve learned to express their complaints more, um, eloquently), they can also take to excessive bouts of crying.
+While toddlers don’t usually cry as much as babies (they’ve learned to express their complaints in a more eloquent way—like flinging a handful of spaghetti at your head as they screech at the top of their lungs), they can also take to excessive bouts of crying.

 What could be causing my baby to cry excessively?

-Any number of issues could have your baby or toddler wailing his lungs out.
-He could be hungry or thirsty, teething or need a diaper change, or it might be something more significant, like a hair tourniquet (one piece of hair wrapped very tightly around a finger or toe — this happens more than you may think!), an obstruction in his intestine or a food allergy.
-Or it could be colic (something most new parents dread), which begins around three weeks and lasts until about 12 weeks of age.
+Any number of issues could have baby wailing his or her lungs out.
+Baby could be hungry or thirsty, teething or need a diaper change, or it might be something more significant, like a hair tourniquet (one piece of hair wrapped very tightly around a finger or toe—this happens more than you may think!), an obstruction in the intestine or a food allergy.
+Or it could be colic (something most new parents dread), which begins around 3 weeks and lasts until about 12 weeks of age.

 When should I take my baby to see the doctor with excessive crying?

-Even colicky babies take a break now and then, so if your child has been crying nonstop for an hour or more, there’s probably something more concerning to investigate.
+Even colicky babies take a break now and then, so if your child has been crying nonstop for an hour or more and you've tried all the typical tactics mentioned above (feeding, changing, burping, rocking, etc.) there’s probably something more concerning to investigate.

 Expert: Anita Chandra-Puri, MD, a pediatrician with Northwestern Memorial Physicians Group and instructor of clinical pediatrics at Northwestern University Feinberg School of Medicine